denzelrenner/LIFE4136-Group1-Rotation2/README.md

 The closest homologs for g10577 were retrotransposons.

 ## Part4 - Domain identification
-We have discovered the closest homologs for our proteins in different species so we can begin investigating the structural domains in our proteins to get an idea of how they function.
+We have discovered the closest homologs for our proteins in different species so we can begin investigating the structural domains in our proteins.
+This will help us to predict function of the protein and confirm the domains our proteins share with their close homologs.

 ### g46214